eric-mitchell/concord/README.md

-# ConCoRD: Enhancing Self-Consistency and Performance of Pre-Trained Language Models through Natural Language Inference
+# ConCoRD: Consistency Correction through Relation Detection

-This repository contains a high-level implementation of the system proposed in [our EMNLP 2022 paper](https://ericmitchell.ai/emnlp-2022-concord), as well as steps to reproduce the results presented therein.
+This repository contains a high-level implementation of **ConCoRD**, the system proposed in the EMNLP 2022 paper [Enhancing Self-Consistency and Performance of

-TODO: explain downloading of Drive files
+Pretrained Language Models with NLI](https://ericmitchell.ai/concord.pdf), as well as the steps to reproduce the results in the paper.
+See the [project website](https://ericmitchell.ai/emnlp-2022-concord/) for an overview of what ConCoRD does and how it works.

+## Data

+ConCoRD doesn't perform training or fine-tuning, so it doesn't use any training data.
+However, it does have hyperparameters, so we provide the small validation sets used for hyperparameter tuning in addition to the datasets used for evaluation in [this Google Drive folder](https://drive.google.com/drive/folders/13keswJ2Xlde6YsoEPPbQzX1byxJc7MrU?usp=sharing).

-## NLI Models
+### Pre-trained NLI Models
+ConCoRD uses off-the-shelf NLI models to perform relation detection and ultimately enhance model self-consistency & accuracy.
+We use the following NLI models, all from the wonderful HuggingFace library:
 * [RoBERTa Large ANLI](https://huggingface.co/ynie/roberta-large-snli_mnli_fever_anli_R1_R2_R3-nli?text=I+like+you.+I+love+you)
 * [RoBERTa Large MNLI](https://huggingface.co/roberta-large-mnli)
 * [ALBERT xxlarge](https://huggingface.co/ynie/albert-xxlarge-v2-snli_mnli_fever_anli_R1_R2_R3-nli?text=I+like+you.+I+love+you)